 I am attracted to the high-low quality of Georgian jewelry; it can surely be elegant, but it’s often understated.
 There’s something extremely compelling about jewelry that can be both casual and precious.

 A burning curiosity to try out her own designs led Emily to launch her own fully-fledged collection of modern foiled jewelry, a technique that remains one of the brand’s signatures.
 “With satisfaction,” she says, “I transitioned from the role of vetting and authenticating jewelry that existed before me, to the role of designer, creating jewelry that synthesized my decades of work, studies, and love of antiques.”
-After resurrecting the radiance of Georgian jewelry in modern foiled-jewelry designs, Emily began drawing on other forgotten styles of the past.
-From contemporary Carriage Covers to the new Illustrated range of intricately embellished jewels and home furnishings, Larkspur & Hawk’s designs employ numerous historical jewelry and decorative arts traditions.
+In addition to resurrecting the radiance of Georgian jewelry in modern foiled-jewelry designs, Emily gleans her inspiration from countless sources, including antique jewelry, architecture, vintage textiles, and numerous decorative arts motifs.

-Emily works out of her design showroom in Manhattan’s NoHo neighborhood and currently resides on the Upper East Side with her husband, two sons, and two Maine Coon rescue cats, Clementine and Mojo.
+Emily works out of her design showroom in Manhattan’s NoHo neighborhood and currently resides on the Upper East Side with her husband, two sons, and two rescue cats, Mojo and Luna.